These fried boiled eggs are buttery and delicious. They are perfect as a snack, breakfast, or salad topping.

 Notes

-- You want the yolks of the eggs you use in this recipe to be fully cooked.
-So, if you use my tutorial for how to boil eggs, you should keep them in the water for the full 12 minutes so that the yolks are fully cooked.
+- You want the yolks to be fully cooked.
+So, if you use my tutorial for how to boil eggs, keep them in the hot water for at least 12 minutes.

 - You can keep the leftovers in a sealed container in the fridge for 3-4 days.
 But if you've used hard-boiled eggs that have already spent a few days in the fridge, take that into account.
 Reheat the leftovers in the microwave at 50% power, or enjoy them cold.